Aliases for CENPA Gene

 External Ids for CENPA Gene

 Centromeres are the differentiated chromosomal domains that specify the mitotic behavior of chromosomes.
 This gene encodes a centromere protein which contains a histone H3 related histone fold domain that is required for targeting to the centromere.
 Centromere protein A is proposed to be a component of a modified nucleosome or nucleosome-like structure in which it replaces 1 or both copies of conventional histone H3 in the (H3-H4)2 tetrameric core of the nucleosome particle.
 The protein is a replication-independent histone that is a member of the histone H3 family.
 Alternative splicing results in multiple transcript variants encoding distinct isoforms. [provided by RefSeq, Nov 2015]

 GeneCards Summary for CENPA Gene

 CENPA (Centromere Protein A) is a Protein Coding gene.
-Diseases associated with CENPA include systemic scleroderma and gastric antral vascular ectasia.
-Among its related pathways are Signaling by GPCR and Signaling by Rho GTPases.
+Diseases associated with CENPA include Systemic Scleroderma and Rheumatic Disease.
+Among its related pathways are Chromosome Maintenance and Aurora B signaling.
 GO annotations related to this gene include protein heterodimerization activity and chromatin binding.
 An important paralog of this gene is HIST2H3PS2.

 UniProtKB/Swiss-Prot for CENPA Gene